taxborn/playfair/README.md

 # playfair-rs - [Playfair Cipher](https://en.wikipedia.org/wiki/Playfair_cipher) in [Rust](https://www.rust-lang.org/).
-Origionally was an assignment for my CS 303: Databases and Information Security class, I wanted to take some more time and implement it again.
-This is that solution to implementing the [Playfair Cipher](https://en.wikipedia.org/wiki/Playfair_cipher) in Rust.
+Originally was an assignment for my CS 303: Databases and Information Security class, I wanted to take some more time and implement it again.
+This is my solution to implementing the [Playfair Cipher](https://en.wikipedia.org/wiki/Playfair_cipher) in Rust.

 ## Design choices